Updated on Mahabalipuram Roadtrip: This route is the favorite and we undertook the exact route again in December 2019.

 The route we have taken is Mahabalipuram – Kanchipuram – Tirupati (outer) – Kadapa – Kurnool – Hyderabad.

 You have a two lane road all the way until a bit before Tirupati and you pass through reserve forest after Tirupati.

 You then merge onto Rayalaseema Expressway (part of which is under construction near Kadapa) before merging onto Bengaluru-Hyderabad highway.

 Head over to my Instagram / Youtube Profile and do follow me for more amazing road trip / travelogues.

-Should you like my travelogue, please take a minute in sharing your feedback / suggestions / query as a comment to this post which would be a major motivating element for me.
+Please take a minute in sharing your feedback / suggestions / query as a comment to this post.